jiro1010/familytree/README.md

 	{new box name}
 	[title]
 	{individual name}
-	[list of additonal info or attributes]
+	[list of additional info or attributes]
 	[maleline xlength]
 ```